iadjivon/Project-1/readme.md

 - Type in city in the search bar
 - on click, give the sunset and sunrise information for that city

+Add...
+- capability to search by date

-If I have time....
+If I have time..

-- Drop-down menu
-    - They can search by date? country? city? still deciding how to design the drop down menu
+- add a section for photogrpahers, CAROUSEL of some photograhic ideas in another HTML that is linked to the current one.

 ** Design a logo
-- it says "pick a city, any city"
-- on the inside, do a play on the word sunrise and sunset
-- Or one logo with "sun" in the middle, 'rise' at the top and 'set' at the bottom
+- One logo with "sun" in the middle, 'rise' at the top and 'set' at the bottom